-According to the Articles of Association, Metso has one auditor, which must be a firm of public accountants certified by the Finnish Central Chamber of Commerce.
+According to the Articles of Association, Metso has one auditor, which must be a firm of authorized public accountants.
 The aggregate duration of the consecutive terms of a principal auditor may not exceed seven years.
-This means that Metso's principal auditor Roger Rejström can act in that capacity no later than for the audit of financial period 2018.
-There are no term limits regarding the duration of the auditing firm.
+This means that Metso's principal auditor Roger Rejström can act in that capacity until the end of the audit of the 2018 financial period.